circleci/circleci-docs/jekyll/_cci2/deploying-ios.md

 1. On the TestFairy dashboard, navigate to the Preferences page.
 2. On the Preferences page, go to the API Key section and copy your API Key.
-3. Go to your project settings within the CircleCI application and create a new environment variable named `TESTFAIRY_API_KEY` with the value of the API Key.
+3. Go to your project settings in CircleCI and create a new environment variable named `TESTFAIRY_API_KEY` with the value of the API Key.

 ### Using Fastlane